 Of course, we all, including Schroeder and Charlie himself, know Charlie did not have a clue about what this music was.
 Nor did I when I read the cartoon.
 Christian Sinding, it turns out, was a Norwegian composer who died in 1949.
 I had to look it up myself, as I thought “Sinding” was a misprint.
 I have never heard his Opus 32, but I am sure my friend Robert Reilly has and will send me a disc of it on request.

 But this is the point I want to make here.
 College is to be what it is, a “liberal,” that is, “freeing,” education and education means that we seek to know (and see and hear and taste and feel) what is.
 To do this, we must free ourselves.
 And we free ourselves by encountering the myriads of particular things amid which we live and whose ultimate cause of being we wonder about.

 One does not come to college to learn something, unless he comes to learn everything.
 That is its real adventure and the only real justification for freeing ourselves for four years from the busy things that storm about us from every side and for which alone we are told, falsely, that we exist.
 We cannot, in the end, help but wonder whether Charlie enjoyed the music even if he knew what it was.
 It is not a sin both to enjoy it and know who wrote it.
 This is what second semester is about.

 Saint Cassian of Imola, Pray for Us.

 Republished with the gracious permission of The University Bookman (Winter, 2008).

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-The featured image is “Cassian being killed by his pupils,” from the Dutch Martyrs Mirror, courtesy of Wikipedia.
+The featured image is “Cassian being killed by his pupils,” from the Dutch Martyrs Mirror, courtesy of Wikimedia Commons.